Lagos Assembly assures residents of more development

-Residents in Lagos state have been assured of more developments in all facets of life by the Lagos State Government and advised to continue to embrace peace after the #EndSARS crisis in the state.
+Residents in Lagos State have been assured of more developments in all facets of life by the Lagos State Government and advised to continue to embrace peace.

 The lawmaker, representing Kosofe Constituency 1 at the Lagos State House of Assembly, Hon.
-Sanni Ganiyu stated these on Thursday during the annual Constituency Stakeholders’ Meeting held at Musaroq Hall, Ayobo, Ipaja, Lagos.
+Sanni Ganiyu stated these on Thursday during the annual Constituency Stakeholders’ Meeting held at Mende Town Hall, Bode Oluwo in Maryland, Lagos.

 In his keynote address at the event with the theme: “Post COVID-19 Pandemic: The Challenges And Prospects’ Hon.
 Ganiyu recalled the efforts of the Lagos State House of Assembly in backing the state government to combat COVID-19 Pandemic that broke out in the country in March 2020.